woossi0/suite/docs/usermanual/source/install/index.rst

 Installation
 ============

-This section describes how to install Boundless Suite for your platform.
+This section describes how to install Boundless Server for your platform.
 Both new installations and upgrades are covered in the sections below.

 .. toctree::
    :maxdepth: 2